DevHead-LLC/RisingPunk/eb-tracker.md

 - **Service role correctly configured**: EB environment is using `aws-elasticbeanstalk-service-role` as confirmed in console.
 Additional role `rp-aws-elasticbeanstalk-service-role` exists but is not being used.
 - **Service role permissions verified**: Both inline policies (`newPermission` and `ReadArtifactsForEB`) include `s3:GetObjectAcl` permissions for the correct S3 bucket.
 Permissions are correctly configured.
 - **ACL setting verified**: Latest uploaded object has correct ACL (Object=Read, Object ACL=Read+Write).
 The `--acl bucket-owner-full-control` flag is working correctly in CI.
+- **CI user permissions confirmed**: `rp-github-deployer` user lacks `s3:PutObjectAcl` permissions, confirming it can only upload with ACL flags but cannot modify ACLs after upload.

 ### Current Status Summary (2025-08-15)
 **ALL PERMISSIONS VERIFIED AND CORRECT:**